Semi-Supervised Synthetic Data Generation with Fine-Grained Relevance Control for Short Video Search Relevance Modeling: Experiments

 \subsubsection{Implementation Details.}

-To train both the \textit{query model} and the \textit{score model}, we adopt \texttt{Doubao-1.5-Pro-32K} as the backbone and both models are trained using a batch size of 16 and an initial learning rate of $1 \times 10^{-5}$.
-To utilize 4-level relevance labels, we utilize infoNCE loss with label as additional weight of loss.
+To train both the \textit{query model} and the \textit{score model}, we adopt Doubao-1.5-Pro-32K as the backbone and both models are trained using a batch size of 16 and an initial learning rate of $1 \times 10^{-5}$.
+To utilize 4-level relevance labels, we utilize infoNCE loss with label as additional weight of loss\footnote{$\mathcal{L}=\frac{1}{B}\sum_{i=1}^{B}s_i \cdot \mathcal{L}_{infoNCE}$, where $s_i \in \{0,1,2,3\}$ is the $i$-th relevance label in batch, B is batch size.}.

 Following the two-stage SSRA pipeline, we use the final \textit{query model} to synthesize relevance-controlled queries for 1 million distinct short video documents, covering relevance labels of 1, 2, and 3\footnote{We use in-batch negative method to get negative pairs, whose relevance label is 0.}.
 The synthesized queries are then filtered using the score model to ensure label consistency.
 These high-quality synthetic queries are combined with the proposed annotated train set to form the final train set for the embedding model.